 During an engagement effort that was coordinated by a group of agriculture organizations and farm business owners between August 2018 and January 2019, farmers across the state were asked to share their ideas about what is needed to strengthen farm businesses and grow Maine agriculture.
 The purpose of this statewide engagement process is to inform state policy development and the programmatic offerings of agriculture service and education providers.
-Over 160 people participated in the various in-person and online engagement opportunities, and over 110 of the participants identified as farmers.
 A report synthesizing the feedback received through this process was finalized in June of 2019.

 Learn more and read the full report here.

 Research efforts underway for the Natural Climate Solutions Initiative

 In recent years, land-based natural climate solutions have emerged as an important strategy to increase climate change resilience on farms and in our communities, while also improving farm profitability.
 Natural climate solutions include farmland protection, healthy soils practices, and other land management practices that increase carbon storage, limit greenhouse gas emissions, and improve water quality.
 Natural climate solutions can be adopted by farmers with operations of all sizes and production methods and can contribute to the financial viability of a farm, helping to both increase yields and save money over time.

 MFT is leading the Maine Climate Table’s Natural Climate Solutions Initiative (NCSI), in collaboration with the University of Maine, American Farmland Trust, Wolfe’s Neck Center for Agriculture and the Environment, and other partners.
 Check back for updates soon.